 Finally, I choose a suitable tree to lean the sign against and take photographs in the sun.

-Keep a record of your projects and you’ll see improvements through practise.
+Keep a record of your projects and you’ll see improvements through practice.

 - Practice drawing your design onto paper before transferring onto the panel